Code-IA-Insights/Pandas_Market_Predictor/README.md

 ### I.Trend Detection

-The trend detection purpose is to help you find the most probable Future Market Trend :
+The trend detection purpose is to help you find the most probable Future Market Trend on basis of your indicator :

 ````python